 AI chatbots remain one of the most discussed and debated examples of customer experience technology.
 For a couple of reasons:

 For example, AARP embeds Coveo-powered chatbots throughout their text channels, help site, and Facebook Messenger.
-This allows AARP to deliver service relevance to more than 38 million members, whether they need immediate self-service (chat), or help after hours (text).
+This allows AARP to deliver service relevance to more than 38 million members, whether they need immediate self-service (chat), or help after hours (text).e than 38 million members, whether they need immediate self-service (chat), or help after hours (text).

 Of course, chatbots are but one example of customer experience technology.
-You’ll find plenty of enterprises with augmented reality, customer relationship management (CRM systems), and speech analytics supporting their broader CXM strategies.
+You’ll find plenty of enterprises with augmented reality, CRM systems, and speech analytics supporting their broader CXM strategies.
 You can even bring relevant content within your product via In-Product Experience, so customers don’t have to leave their flow of work when a question or issue strikes.

 What Does a Strong Customer Experience Strategy Look Like?